fzzylogic/myvimrc/README.md

 - Install gvim if you want fancies

   `$ sudo apt-get install vim-gtk`

+Or if you're on Windows, get the 64bit version [here](https://bintray.com/micbou/generic/vim).

 - Install vundle for plugin management (forked it and just added --depth 1 for speed).
 Maybe one day github will offer auto-pull.